SapporoAlex/Game-Dungeon-Quest/README.md

 ## Features
 - A title screen with menus.
 - Dynamic Gameplay: Move through the dungeon, engage in combat with enemies, and search for treasures.
-- 3 Levels: The 3 levels include a brief totorial, a 2nd level where you must choose a path full of random enemies and arrow traps, and a 3rd level where you must hunt down and defeat the red dragon.
+- 4 Levels: The 4 levels include a brief totorial, a 2nd level where you must choose a path full of random enemies and arrow traps, a 3rd level where you must hunt down and defeat the red dragon, and a 4th level that should only be attempted if you have upgraded your character and are ready for a rampage.
 The game is designed to allow for easy adaptation and expansion.
 New levels can be added to keep the game exciting.
 - A store you can visit between levels to upgrade your character buy spending gold.
 - Various Characters: Start with a barbarian character, but the game is designed to allow adding new player characters, such as the rogue, with assets already included in the assets folder.
 - Interactive UI: Utilize buttons like move, attack, search, and more to interact with the game world.